kristoff-it/redis-cuckoofilter/README.md

 - `bucketsize`: number of fingerprints per bucket, one of {2, 4}

-		Bucketsize of 2 offers sligltly better performance when reading and lower error-rate, 4 offers better fill-rate (i.e. lower chance of encountering the "too full" error).
+		Bucketsize of 2 offers sligltly better performance and lower error-rate, 4 offers better fill-rate (i.e. lower chance of encountering the "too full" error).
 Either choice will not change the size of the filter, it's just a matter of how the space will be used.

 		In general it's a good idea to size the filter so that it never gets fuller than ~60% as it both lowers the chance of overcrowding some buckets and prevents the insertion time from growing too much (cf. the linked paper for more information).
 That said, 2-bucketsize filter can be filled up to ~95% and 4-bucketsize filters can be filled up to ~98% (cf. the linked paper).